 I can’t rave about LDN enough.
 Although sometimes people take too much the first time and get freaked out by the insomnia that can happen the first few nights.
 I had a lottttt of sleep disturbance the first few nights, but on the plus side, I was floating on a cloud of endorphins.
 I was deliriously happy.
 By the 4th night I slept extremely well, and the euphoria went away too.
 I sleep extremely well every night…had 9 hours sleep last night.
 I was very good and went to bed early – for me.

-Disadvantages include there not being much clinical research conducted to date, so long term use and side effects aren’t well known yet, this source also states that anyone with liver or kidney issues can not use LDN, nor can anyone on immunosuppressive drugs such as steroids, methotrexate or interferon.
+Disadvantages include there not being much clinical research conducted to date, so long term use and side effects aren’t well known yet, FertilityCare.net (now known as NeoFertility) used to state on their website that anyone with liver or kidney issues can not use LDN, nor can anyone on immunosuppressive drugs such as steroids, methotrexate or interferon.

 I haven’t used LDN myself, so can’t give a personal experience, but the resources are here for you to explore and decide if it’s something you want to try.